bluamekgd/pretty-ls/README.md

 Get the binary from the [releases](https://github.com/BluamekGD/pretty-ls/releases/latest) page.

+## Windows

+Not supported, sorry!

-## Windows and macOS
+## macOS

-Only Linux support for now, sorry! (macOS *might* work since it's also Unix, but it also might not and I don't care.)
+There's no official support but since macOS is a Unix-based system it ***might*** work.
+Try it but don't expect it to work perfectly.

 #